Highland Park

 3.5 acres | 1.4 hectares

-The park is known for its centerpiece, the Gothic Revival-style Fort Hill Tower, also called the Cochituate Standpipe.
-Designed in 1869 by Nathaniel Bradlee, this stone water tower once served Boston's water supply system but is now a landmark representing the area's rich history.
+The park features the Gothic Revival-style Fort Hill Tower (or the Cochituate Standpipe if you're feeling fancy).
+Designed in 1869 by Nathaniel Bradlee, this stone tower used to be part of Boston's water supply system.
+Today, it remains an important landmark reflecting the neighborhood's past.

-It also forms part of the larger Fort Hill neighborhood, a conservation district recognized for its architectural and cultural vibrance, hosting structures and monuments that reflect centuries of Boston's evolution.
+Highland Park sits within the larger Fort Hill neighborhood, a designated conservation district with notable architectural diversity and cultural history.
+The area showcases structures and monuments that tell the story of Boston's evolution through the centuries.

 All Features & Facilities